 Controlled substances are drugs or other chemicals that have the potential to be addictive or habit forming.
 The U.S. Drug Enforcement Administration (DEA) has separated controlled substances into five schedules based on potential to be habit forming and usefulness in medicine.
-To view the comprehensive DEA schedule, go to:
+The comprehensive DEA schedule is available on the DEA website.

 Below are the criteria established by the DEA for narcotic and nonnarcotic controlled substances.

 Schedule I substances are defined as drugs or other substances that have:

 - No currently accepted medical use in the United States; and

 - A lack of accepted safety for use under medical supervision.

 Examples of Schedule I substances include: heroin; marijuana.

 Schedule II substances are defined as drugs or other substances that:

 - Have a high potential for abuse;

 - Currently have an accepted medical use in the United States, or have a currently accepted medical use with severe restrictions; and